sirpthatch/sirpthatch.github.io/_posts/2019-08-04-Daycare-Centers.md

 [![People per Daycare]({{site.url}}/assets/PeoplePerDaycare.png)]({{site.url}}/assets/PeoplePerDaycare.png)

 Notice anything?
-Looks like Queens the outlier.
+Looks like Queens is the outlier.
 Either there is a massive shortage of daycare centers in Queens, or daycare centers there are systemically under reported.

 If we remove Queens from the data, the distribution looks more like this: